-The Bren School invites any agency, company, organization, or individual facing an environmental data challenge to submit a proposal for a MEDS Capstone Project proposal.
+The Bren School invites any agency, company, organization, or individual facing an environmental data challenge to submit a proposal for a MEDS Capstone Project.
 Past clients of Bren master's projects have included local, state, and federal agencies, corporations, think tanks, non-profits, and NGOs.

 Proposals will be reviewed during the UCSB Fall Quarter by the Bren School Capstone Project Committee.
-The Committee will evaluate proposals on the criteria outlined in the MEDS Capstone Project Requirements section above.
-Approximately 9-10 Capstone Project proposals will be selected for 2024-2025.
+The Committee will evaluate proposals on the criteria outlined in the Capstone Project Requirements section above.
+Approximately 8-9 Capstone Project proposals will be selected for 2025-2026.

-All proposers must contact the Bren School at projects@bren.ucsb.edu as a first step in proposal development.
-The Bren School connects proposal authors with Bren faculty, staff, and students who can provide additional guidance and assistance in writing their proposal.
-Given that projects must align with student interest to be selected, clients are encouraged to work with current MEDS faculty or students on proposal development.
+All proposers must contact the Bren School at projects@bren.ucsb.edu as the first step in proposal development.
+Please include a brief introduction to the client and a general description of the project idea.
+Bren staff can assist with project scoping, offer feedback, and connect you with faculty, staff, or students for support.
+Because student interest is essential for selection, clients are encouraged to collaborate with current MEDS faculty and/or students.